 Running Tests

-You can run unit tests in your local workspace:
+You can run unit tests in your local workspace:Publishing Your Plugin

-When you're ready to publish your plugin to Portal:
+When you’re ready to publish your plugin to Portal:-

 -